Table of Contents (TOC)

 7) Wear money belt when a sleep

 NOTE: While potentially ripe hunting for pickpockets & ‘snatch & grabbers’, regional bus depot buses are usually completely safe, but I did encountered an exception.
-A real doozy!
+The following real doozy!

 ANECDOTE: Hanoi long-distance bus scam

-Your brain usually 'deals' with scams U can't see coming -- TRUST brain.
+Your brain usually 'deals' with scams U can't see coming -- TRUST your brain's intuition.

 ANECDOTE: Hanoi bus to Ba Bể Nat’l Park scam.